 Low Wood Bay, on the shores of Lake Windermere is the home of open water swimming.
 The Lake District Hotel has hosted The Great North Swim, the UK’s biggest open water swimming event, since 2008 and the The Big Chill Swim, possibly the UK’s coldest winter open water swim event, since 2012 – the water temperature was 5 degrees this year!

 You will be pleased to know that the water temperature in Lake Windermere will be a little warmer in the summer months.
-We expect it to be around 15 degrees on the 13th – 15th June for the Great North Swim.
+We expect it to be around 15 degrees in June for the Great North Swim.

 Open Water Swimming Training

 Many people make the successful move from swimming in the pool to open water swimming.
 A good training plan is essential to make the transition and this will usually include pool time as open water is not accessible year round to most folk.
 However, even with meticulous training and techniques, there is eventually only one way to truly master the anxiety, adventure and elation of the open water – jump right in!

 There are some important differences which need consideration.
 As you will be swimming in a relatively uncontrolled environment, you need to be ready to adapt to changing circumstances.
 The main differences between open water swimming and pool swimming are water temperature, visibility and weather conditions.

 The water in Windermere for The Great North Swim is generally between 15-16 degrees C, much colder than the average swimming pool.
 It is important to acclimatise your body to the cooler temperature over some time, getting into colder water and building up the time spent in the water, starting with as little as 5 minutes and adding a few minutes each time.
 If you can’t get to open water for this, try reducing the temperature of bath-time!
 Your body will become more effective at moving the blood away from skin and limbs and keep it where it’s most needed in the central organs and brain.